 If your company is struggling with your technology, it’s time to review the technology organization and it's leadership.
 Regardless of the size of your company, your organization must have the right technology leadership, and there are new, excellent, affordable options available.
 Don’t settle for less, and don’t let traditional thinking get in the way of success.

-A common challenge for small businesses is finding the right leadership resources for key roles.
+A common challenge for rapid growth businesses is finding the right leadership resources for key roles.
 Do any of these scenarios sound familiar?

 One of the business functions most commonly impacted by this dilemma is technology.
 Technological capability can be a great strength and advantage for companies, but it can also be very costly and damaging if it’s not properly executed.
 Poor technology decisions can leave a business leader struggling to play catch-up and paying for very costly missteps.

-Fortunately, there are firms that offer a great option to address these challenges, in the form of virtual or fractional leadership that contract on an as-needed basis.
+Fortunately, there are firms that offer a great option to address these challenges, in the form of virtual or fractional leadership.
+They provide a proven leader that is tailored for your specific business needs and budget.

 In this article, we’ll focus on the solutions available to solve constraints for your technology leadership, but it’s important to note that similar solutions are also available for marketing, sales, human resources, and other core business operations areas.